-You saw an ad, a post, a mention in a thread, about Sony’s Talent League by THU.
+You saw an ad, a post, a mention in a thread, about Sony’s Talent League by THU or an opportunity that would be great for you.
 You got excited.
 It piqued your interest.
 You bookmarked the page.
 And then you proceeded to forget it existed.
 “Who am I kidding, my stuff’s not good enough to submit,” “why bother, I never win anything,” “all of my ideas have been done before, I can’t think of anything good.”
 And so you convinced yourself it was better to let the deadline lapse, than to make the effort to do something you want.
 Here are 5 great reasons to shake things up and shift that perspective.

 You Miss 100% of the Shots You Don’t Take

 Let’s be honest, most of us don’t think our work is good enough.
 Self-criticism, imposter syndrome, the competition, fear of failure, anxiety, perfectionism, the list of reasons holding us back can easily fill a tome.
 Those closest to us may fuel our confidence, but our inner critic is ruthless in tearing us down.
 The truth of our talent actually lies somewhere between those extremes.
 But until we put our work out there to be seen, we’re the only ones holding ourselves back.
 You might indeed suck.
 There is that possibility.
 But you could also be the next Rembrandt.
 You’ll never know unless you try.
 So give it a shot.

 In Discomfort There is Growth